 Stevenson Systems completes its first out-of-country assignment in Bratislava, Slovakia.

-Peter Stevenson and Nate Olson, serving as members of the Standards Committee, co-author the 2011 BOMA Measurement of Mixed-Use Properties Standard and the 2012 BOMA Measurement Standard for Industrial buildings.
+Peter Stevenson, serving as a member of the Standards Committee, co-authored the 2011 BOMA Measurement of Mixed-Use Properties Standard and the 2012 BOMA Measurement Standard for Industrial buildings.

 Stack Tower is launched at the BOMA International Trade Show in Anaheim, California.